Don’t Know Why Chords | Norah Jones Guitar Lesson

 The tune would become Norah’s best charting single and collect three Grammy Awards for Best Female Vocal, Song of the Year, and Record of the Year.

-Don’t Know Why will forever connected with Norah even though it wasn’t written by her, but by Jesse Harris who also played guitar on the album.
-Jesse had actually released it three years earlier on Jesse Harris & the Ferdinandos (1999).
+Don’t Know Why will forever be connected with Norah even though it wasn’t written by her, but by Jesse Harris who also played guitar on the album.
+Jesse had released it three years earlier on Jesse Harris & the Ferdinandos (1999).

 He had a further four songs on Norah’s debut and has since gone on to work with Madeleine Peyroux and Melody Gardot.